 (Watch the full workshop here)

-❗Validating with Findora means you are bringing scalable privacy to Ethereum (and its satellite networks) and accelerating mass adoption of DeFi.
+❗Validating with Findora means you are bringing zk to Ethereum (and its satellite networks) and accelerating mass adoption of DeFi.

 ❗Validator rewards and penalties are carefully balanced to incentivize the long-term sustainability and security of Findora.